davidferg/player-comparison/README.md

 You can find the App here: [davidfernandez.dev](http://davidfernandez.dev).
 It's deployed on Heroku following [this tutorial](https://dash.plotly.com/deployment).

 The data comes from [Wyscout](https://wyscout.com/).
 I used the trial version to get the data for my personal training.
 I cannot afford the full license, so I'm looking forward to working in a company using this data.
-The [data](https://github.com/davidferg/players-comparison/blob/master/scr/app.py#L119) used in the last version is the full dataset, not the demo version file in this repository.

 Contant me on [LinkedIn](https://www.linkedin.com/in/david-fernandez-11a715170/).
 Looking for my first job as a Data Analyst :)